-Dr. Mark Sheridan serves as the interim associate dean for the College of Graduate and Interdisciplinary Studies where he is responsible for identifying and securing funding for graduate students, research programs and other support services for graduate students and faculty; leading the College of Graduate and Interdisciplinary Studies curriculum committee; and serving on the University Academic Affairs Committee.
+Dr. Mark Sheridan serves as associate dean for the College of Graduate and Interdisciplinary Studies where he is responsible for providing leadership for the College of Graduate and Interdisciplinary Studies in obtaining institutional training grants for graduate students, recruitment and support students with fellowships, and development activities for the support of graduate scholarships, fellowships, and assistantships.
 In addition to his new position, Sheridan will continue his faculty role as a James A. Meier and Jordan A. Engberg Professor in the Department of Biological Sciences and Director of the Cellular and Molecular Biology Program at North Dakota State University.

-Dr. Sheridan’s laboratory conducts research on the regulation of growth, development and metabolism of animals.
+Dr. Sheridanís laboratory conducts research on the regulation of growth, development and metabolism of animals.
 He has received over $26 million in grants for direct research support and research infrastructure enhancement from several funding agencies, including NIH, NSF, and USDA.
-He has published three books, six book chapters, 126 peer-reviewed journal articles, and holds one patent.
+He has published three books, six book chapters, 1131 peer-reviewed journal articles, and holds one patent.

 A native of California, Sheridan earned a B.A in zoology and a M.S. in biology from Humboldt State University, Arcata, California, and his Ph.D. in zoology from the University of California--Berkeley.
 He did postdoctoral research at the University of Washington, and joined the faculty at NDSU as an assistant professor in 1985.